Pore-forming toxin: Cholesterol-dependent cytolysins

-CDCs, such as pneumolysin, from S. pneumoniae, form pores as large as 260Å (26 nm), containing between 30 and 44 monomer units.
+CDCs, such as pneumolysin, from S. pneumoniae, form pores as large as 260 Å (26 nm), containing between 30 and 44 monomer units.
 Electron microscopy studies of pneumolysin show that it assembles into large multimeric peripheral membrane complexes before undergoing a conformational change in which a group of α-helices in each monomer change into extended, amphipathic β-hairpins that span the membrane, in a manner reminiscent of α-haemolysin, albeit on a much larger scale (Fig 3).
 CDCs are homologous to the MACPF family of pore-forming toxins, and it is suggested that both families use a common mechanism (Fig 4).
 Eukaryote MACPF proteins function in immune defence and are found in proteins such as perforin and complement C9 though perivitellin-2 is a MACPF attached to a delivery lectin that has enterotoxic and neurotoxic properties toward mice.

 A family of highly conserved cholesterol-dependent cytolysins, closely related to perfringolysin from Clostridium perfringens are produced by bacteria from across the order Bacillales and include anthrolysin, alveolysin and sphaericolysin.
 Sphaericolysin has been shown to exhibit toxicity to a limited range of insects injected with the purified protein.